-Controlling an addiction to cheap money01 Jul, 2013
+Controlling an addiction to cheap money

 The importance of central bank monetary policy in driving commodity markets has been a key theme of this blog.
 Since the onset of the financial crisis, monetary stimulus has become increasingly dominant as the primary risk factor driving global financial markets.
 This influence has fed through into physical commodity markets including oil, coal and LNG.